harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 The conditions in JEXL only allow the use of variable expressions that can be resolved before the stage is executed.
 Since environment variables are resolved during runtime, it is not possible to utilize variable expressions that cannot be resolved until the stage is run.

+### Can I add notifications, such as failure notifications, to stage templates?

+While notifications are a pipeline-level setting that is not explicitly available at the stage level, you can use Plugin steps to add notifications in your stage templates.
+Configure the Plugin step to use a [use a Drone plugin](https://developer.harness.io/docs/continuous-integration/use-ci/use-drone-plugins/run-a-drone-plugin-in-ci) or a [custom plugin](https://developer.harness.io/docs/continuous-integration/use-ci/use-drone-plugins/custom_plugins) to send an [email notification](https://developer.harness.io/docs/continuous-integration/use-ci/use-drone-plugins/drone-email-plugin), [Slack notification](https://plugins.drone.io/plugins/slack), or otherwise.

 ## Logs and execution history

-#### Does Harness limit the length of a log line?
+### Does Harness limit log line length?

 Yes, there is a single-line limit of 25KB.
 If an individual line exceeds this limit, it is truncated and ends with `(log line truncated)`.
 Furthermore, there is an overall log limit of 5MB per step.
 Harness truncates logs larger than 5MB.

 If you need to extract long log lines or logs larger than 5MB, include a Run step in your pipeline that writes the logs to a file and uploads the file as an artifact.
-For more information, go to [Troubleshoot CI: Truncated execution logs](https://developer.harness.io/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci#truncated-execution-logs).
+For more information, go to [Troubleshoot CI - Truncated execution logs](https://developer.harness.io/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci#truncated-execution-logs).

-#### Why does the Harness step continue to show success even after executing exit 1 inside a bash function that is running in background in the script?
+### Why does a step show success even after executing exit 1 inside a bash function that is running in background in the script?

 The step in Harness determines its status based on the exit status received from the script execution.
 When you call a function in the background within your script, it doesn't directly impact the exit status of the main script.
 Therefore, if you manually call exit 1 within the function, it won't cause the step to fail.
 This behavior is consistent with how scripts operate both inside and outside of Harness.